Amanda Lepore: Modeling and acting

-Lepore has appeared in fashion magazines, including French Playboy, Ponytail, DAMn and TUSH.
-She is on the cover of Lords of Acid's 1999 album Expand Your Head and on Thighpaulsandra's 2006 album The Lepore Extrusion.

-Because of her association with the Club Kids, Lepore had a cameo in the documentary Party Monster: The Shockumentary (1998) and the feature film Party Monster (2003).
-She can be seen briefly in the fashion spoof comedy Zoolander (2001).
-She was featured in the documentary Dig!
-(2004) and in Another Gay Sequel (2008).
-In 2016, Lepore had a major role in José André Sibajas film The Zanctuary, where she played a drug dealer called Miss Divine.
-Other cast members included Joey Arias and Sophia Lamar, with whom she also appeared in 2018 documentary I Hate New York from Spanish director Gustavo Sanchez.

 Lepore has had cameos in music videos for artists including Elton John, Thalía, The Dandy Warhols, Girl in a Coma, Grace Jones, Keanan Duffty, Sharon Needles, TIGA (for his cover of "Sunglasses at Night"), and the alt rock band The Drums (for "Days").
 Lepore appears in many of Cazwell's music videos, including "Watch my Mouth" and "All Over Your Face".

 She was Chief of Parade at the 2010 Sydney Gay and Lesbian Mardi Gras in Australia.